Table Of Contents

 When a nail is driven through this material, it quickly seals around the nail, creating a watertight environment.
 Building owners choose to upgrade to a 2nd layer of G40.
 This allows for up to a 15 year warranty by Canyon State Roofing.

-Causes of Tile Roof Failures
+Causes Of Tile Roof Failures

 - Improper exposure